Will gambling case at Alabama ripple across college sports?

 “What we’re not used to is it involving a coach,” Holt said.
 “I think the coach is supposed to be the mentor, the role model.
 And that’s the difference here.”

-ESPN reported that sportsbook surveillance video indicated the person who made the suspicious bets in Cincinnati on Alabama's game was speaking with Bohannon on the phone at the time.
+ESPN reported that sportsbook surveillance video indicated the person who made the suspicious bets in Cincinnati on Alabama’s game was communicating with Bohannon at the time.

 “The natural comparison a lot of people are going to draw is Pete Rose,” said sports gambling expert John Holden, an associate professor in the Oklahoma State School of Business.
 Rose was banned from Major League Baseball for betting on games while manager of the Cincinnati Reds.